 If I’m traveling somewhere where it’s winter/fall/spring time, I’ll take a wool underlayer.
 If it’s a winter destination, I’ll also take a pants underlayer.
 I’m a fan of smartwool but I find that their stuff don’t last long so I’ve been slowly converting to synthetic.
 I’ve found that Patagonia’s Capilene series to be well worth the price tag.
 I’ve worn them skiing, winter camping, and even sight seeings.

-Ex-Officio underwear – man, these things live up to the hype.
+These things live up to the hype.
 They’re just as comfortable as good old cotton, and they don’t stink after a long, sweaty day, doing whatever it is you do when you travel, and they do dry very quickly.
 I have 2 pairs and when I’m feeling super adventurous, that’s all I’ll take with me.

-I don’t wear cosmetics but I wear sunscreen semi-religiously.
+I don’t wear cosmetics but I wear sunscreen religiously.
 I only wear mineral-based blocker such as Totlogic SPF 30 because regular sunscreen makes my skin horribly red and swollen.
 Totlogic sunscreen is water resistant, broad spectrum, cruelty-free and it doesn’t leave white residue.

 Cutter Lemon Eucalyptus Bug spray – I’m quite picky about bug spray because I don’t like Deets.
 I don’t like the smell, and I don’t want to worry about it eating into my clothes.
 It has been proven that eucalyptus oil based bug spray works just as well.
 And it smells so much better!
 I’ve tested this when I was went canoeing the waterways of Ontario, Canada.
 No bites! and mosquitoes usually LOVE me!
 So this is just super awesome news.
 I don’t take bug spray with me all the time though, only when I know that I’m going somewhere ‘buggy’.
 And only because I know it can be hard to find non-deets bug spray sometimes.